top of page

 ABOUT US

-Twenty-two years ago I bought my first chihuahua her name was Greta.
+Twenty-nine years ago I bought my first chihuahua her name was Greta.
 I purchased her for a pet, our bond was so special.
 I fell in love with this breed.
 I later added my two boys P-nut and Biscuit.
 I later found out they were deer head chihuahuas and should not be bred.
-I found their forever homes and later added my boy Demon.
+I found them forever homes and later added my boy Demon.

 For a few years, I just bred Greta and Demon and enjoyed their small litters of puppies.
 Then I came across a kennel in Texas and fell in love with another female.
 I named my new girl Red Hot Chili Beans.
 Chili we called her for short, she was a blue brindle long coat applehead.
 Once I bred her the first time her babies were so amazing and stunning the rest is history.